New Hampshire Summer Camp Memories

 Whether you look back at summer camp as a blessing or a curse, we’re betting that your bunk-bed days had a tremendous influence on who you became as an adult.
 To prove that theory, we asked alumni from five New Hampshire summer camps to share their most vivid memories (with this author providing a bonus sixth flashback).

 There’s academic evidence suggesting that summer camps instill independence and self-confidence in kids, and teach them teamwork and responsibility.
 However, those are intangible benefits usually not recognized until years later.
 So what do campers care about in real time?

-Check out this 2015 letter home from Amherst’s Lauren Bentley-Melle, who defiantly boasts about eating a Snickers bar every night at Camp Calumet and creating Coke-and-Mentos explosions in her cheeks.
+Check out the 2015 letter home from Amherst’s Lauren Bentley-Melle (pictured above), who defiantly boasts about eating a Snickers bar every night at Camp Calumet and creating Coke-and-Mentos explosions in her cheeks.
 Lauren’s mother Andrea, who works as the camp’s nurse, shares her own Calumet memories here.

 Cavity risks aside, Lauren’s note is a reminder that summer camps are also responsible for preserving the art of handwritten letters.
 To parents’ delight, many camps force kids to write home at least once a week.

 Deep Sea Explorer